by-jp/www.byjp.me/content/notes/twitter/12574751/index.md

 - imported
 - from-twitter
 ---
-loving the relaxation that comes from being a weekend backpacker\!
+loving the relaxation that comes from being a weekend backpacker!